b2ihealthcare/snow-owl/README.md

 From [version 5.1.0](CHANGELOG.md#510), Snow Owl requires Java 8 update 102 or later.

 Snow Owl is an Equinox-OSGi based server (using either Virgo or standalone OSGi).
 To develop plug-ins for Snow Owl you need to use Eclipse as IDE:
-* Use latest Neon Eclipse IDE for Eclipse Committers: http://www.eclipse.org/downloads/packages/eclipse-ide-eclipse-committers/neon1a
+* Use latest Eclipse IDE for Eclipse Committers package: http://www.eclipse.org/downloads/eclipse-packages/

 Required Eclipse plug-ins (install the listed features):